EdwardAngert/coder/docs/README.md

 ![Screenshots of Coder workspaces and connections](./images/hero-image.png)_Screenshots of Coder workspaces and connections_

-By building on top of common development interfaces and infrastructure tools, Coder aims to make the process of provisioning and accessing remote workspaces approachable for organizations of various sizes and stages of cloud-native maturity.
+Coder is built on common development interfaces and infrastructure tools to make the process of provisioning and accessing remote workspaces approachable for organizations of various sizes and stages of cloud-native maturity.

 > **Using Coder v1?**
 >